Djerbahood open-air museum

 El Seed, Tunisia

 David De La Mano, Spain

 Thanks to Djerbahood, Erriadh has now become the place where artists can let their creativity run free.

 Besides the project transformed the town, which now seems to be part of a surreal world where authenticity and traditionalism live hand-in-hand with modernity and contemporary art.

-Anyway, to really understand what this museum is all about, you should take a look at the photos included in this article.
+Anyway, to really understand what this museum is all about, you should take a look at the photos and the final video included in this article.
 And feel free to share your thoughts on this unique open-air museum.

 THE WORKS OF ART